Tips for Healthy Eating.

 - Planning is very important.
 Even if you can’t plan for a whole week, just having the right supplies in the fridge and in the pantry will set you up for success.

-What we eat fuels our body.
 If we put junk and artificial food in, then we’re not giving it much to run on.
 If we put goodness in, then we’re more apt to get strength, vitality and good health out.
-Eating for wellness doesn’t demand perfection, but it does require being in touch with ourselves enough to understand what our body is saying it needs.
+Healthy eating doesn’t demand perfection, but it does require being in touch with ourselves enough to understand what our body is saying it needs.
 Start listening, and the results may truly surprise you.

 Lean on Your Community